Case study: Accelerated skilled worker procedure

 What had happened?

-Despite a proper application, careful preparation of the required documents, continuous monitoring of appointment availability on the website of the relevant foreign mission, and repeated contact with the embassy, a visa appointment was not granted.
-Instead, there were repeated blanket references to capacity bottlenecks and staffing problems.
+Despite a proper application, careful preparation of the required documents, continuous monitoring of appointment availability on the website of the responsible foreign mission, and repeated contact with the embassy, a visa appointment was not granted.
+Instead, there were repeated, blanket references to capacity bottlenecks and staffing problems.

 B. Legal solution